-- Lightly coat a large nonstick skillet with cooking spray.
-Add the margarine and place over high heat.
+- Lightly coat a large non-stick skillet with cooking spray.
+Add the margarine and melt over high heat.
 Place the pineapple in the skillet and cook, turning once and shaking the pan often, until it turns golden brown, 10 to 15 minutes.
 (The pineapple can be prepared to this point and held for one hour.)

 - Transfer the pineapple wedges to six dessert dishes, leaving the sauce that has formed in the pan.